maitreverge/minishell_101/ressources/maitreverge/README.md

 The `tgetflag` function is a part of the `termcap library` in Unix-like operating systems that checks for the existence of a boolean capability in the `termcap` entry.

-- ***Function Description***:: `tgetflag` checks for the existence of a boolean capability id in the `termcap` entry.
+- ***Function Description***: `tgetflag` checks for the existence of a boolean capability id in the `termcap` entry.
 It returns 1 if the capability is found, and 0 if it is not found.

 - ***Prototype***: `int tgetflag(char *id);`